levirabreu/DSS_Q-LearningVariableGreedyAlgorithm_nowait_FSSP/README.md

 ## Intellectual Property Rights

-This project is registered with Brazil's National Intellectual Property Institute (INPI) under the code BRXXXXXXXXXXXX-X.
+This project is registered with Brazil's National Intellectual Property Institute (INPI) under the code BR512026000247-8.

 ## License